Why This Text Matters for Legal Assistants and Paralegals

 Ashley Stasiewich

 Although it is often misunderstood that lawyers comprise the entirety of the legal profession, a large component of the justice system revolves around the work of non-lawyer legal professionals such as court clerks, legal assistants, and paralegals.
-Spend a few minutes discussing daily tasks with any lawyer and you will hear some version of, “I could not live without my assistant”, or “our paralegal is the backbone of the firm”.
-Legal assistants conduct clerical responsibilities that are necessary for tasks like file management and communication with clients.
-Paralegals often conduct legal research and are involved with trial preparation necessary for a lawyer’s (and their client’s!) success.
+Spend a few minutes discussing daily tasks with any lawyer and you will hear some version of, “I could not live without my assistant,” or “Our paralegal is the backbone of the firm.”
+Legal assistants conduct clerical responsibilities that are necessary for tasks such as file management and client communication.
+Paralegals often conduct legal research and are involved with the trial preparation necessary for a lawyer’s (and their client’s!) success.
 Let us not also forget the important role other legal professionals hold as clerks, assistants, or some variation thereof, whose work is essential in upholding the administration of justice here in Alberta.

-Legal assistants and paralegals (“legal support staff” or “non-lawyer legal professionals”) are individuals who perform legal tasks under the direct or indirect supervision of lawyers.
-These individuals do not practice law and do not provide legal advice.
-They do in some cases, however, conduct a number of legal tasks requiring advanced legal knowledge.
-Legal assistants and paralegals play an important role in the delivery of legal services in Alberta, and their competence – or lack of competence – can have severe ramifications for their supervising lawyers and the clients they serve.
+Legal assistants and paralegals (“legal support staff” or “non-lawyer legal professionals”) perform legal tasks under the direct or indirect supervision of lawyers.
+These individuals do not practice law and do not provide legal advice; however, they do, in some cases, conduct a number of legal tasks that require advanced legal knowledge.
+Legal assistants and paralegals play an important role in the delivery of legal services in Alberta, and any deficiencies in their competence can have severe ramifications for their supervising lawyers and the clients they serve.

 The absence of standardization in post-secondary programs in Alberta for legal assistants and paralegals alike creates difficulties for aspiring non-lawyer legal professionals to successfully enter the workforce.
 It is challenging for individuals to bridge the gap in knowledge and skills received from their formal education when law firms have high expectations for their legal support staff’s competence and abilities to conduct legal tasks.
-This is for good reason – when we make mistakes, clients could lose the right to sue, or even end up in jail (seriously)!
+This is for good reason—if mistakes are made, clients could lose the right to sue, or even end up in jail (seriously)!
+(A conversation about the importance of legal support staff competency, avoiding misrepresentation, and the unauthorized practice of law, particularly in criminal law, is discussed in Criminal Law and Procedure for Alberta Legal Professionals.)

 Given the need to develop competencies for individuals working in these roles, it is surprising to see a lack of well-researched and accessible materials available for legal assistants and paralegals to develop their professional competence.
-There are expensive textbooks that cost $80+ (like the one above) and an inability to take out any legal materials on loan from the law libraries as non-lawyers – and all of this is occurring in a world where firm libraries, which were an accessible option, are becoming a thing of the past.
+There are expensive textbooks that cost $80+ (like the one referenced above) and an inability to take out any legal materials on loan from the law libraries as non-lawyers—and all of this is occurring in a world where firm libraries, which were an accessible option, are becoming a thing of the past.
 Any free or easily accessible resource that a non-lawyer can access today is designed primarily to share general legal knowledge with the public, predominantly for self-represented individuals.
-However, paralegals and legal assistants find themselves in this weird place where they are not the “general public” with no legal knowledge, and they are not lawyers with extensive legal training – they fit somewhere in-between the two.
-As a result, there are few education opportunities (formal or informal) that apply specifically to them outside of formal paralegal or legal assistant diploma, certificate, or microcredential programs.
+However, paralegals and legal assistants find themselves in a position where they are not part of the “general public” with no legal knowledge, nor are they lawyers with extensive legal training—they fit somewhere in between the two.
+As a result, there are few educational opportunities (formal or informal) that apply specifically to them outside of formal paralegal or legal assistant diploma, certificate, or microcredential programs.

-Most individuals providing feedback in LESA workshops that I have spoken at have commented that they wished there were more opportunities for legal support staff with a focus on procedural law in the area they work in, technical legal concepts (e.g., how to effectively use legal technology), and a sprinkle of substantive law (unlike lawyers, where their focus is almost entirely on substantive law).
+Most individuals who provided feedback at Legal Education Society of Alberta (LESA) workshops I have spoken at expressed a desire for more training opportunities for legal support staff, particularly in procedural law relevant to their practice area, technical legal concepts such as effective use of legal technology, and some substantive law (unlike lawyers, where their focus is almost entirely on substantive law).
 A paralegal working in a small real estate firm will have significantly different professional development needs compared to a floater or generalist working in a large law firm, for example.
-Although at a foundational level, both paralegal roles in this example are similar, developing competence to obtain a role with more responsibility requires a certain level of specialization and competence – not unlike their lawyer counterparts.
+Although at a foundational level, both paralegal roles in this example are similar, developing competence to obtain a role with more responsibility requires a certain level of specialization and competence, not unlike their lawyer counterparts.

-Formal professional development opportunities in academia for legal studies programs and other legal-related courses come at a high cost and are largely irrelevant to a legal support staff role, as legal studies focuses more on the sociological context of the law.
-Although an important conversation, it does not provide as much value to paralegals and legal assistants who wish to obtain a greater responsibility to undertake more complex legal tasks within a law office.
-As a result, most paralegals and legal assistants end up “learning on the job” to develop their expertise, which has both benefits and drawbacks, primarily because their knowledge is based entirely on the resources that their supervising lawyer can provide them in the form of support, guidance, funds, etc. or through informal and cost-effective learning opportunities, such as webinars through various organizations.
+Formal professional development opportunities in academia for legal studies programs and other legal-related courses come at a high cost and focus more on the sociological context of the law, which, while important, does not reflect the needs of paralegals and legal assistants who wish to advance and undertake more complex legal tasks within a law office.
+As a result, most paralegals and legal assistants end up “learning on the job” to develop their expertise, which has both benefits and drawbacks, primarily because their knowledge is based entirely on the resources that their supervising lawyer can provide them in the form of support, guidance, funds, etc., or through informal, cost-effective learning opportunities, such as webinars, through various organizations.

-Industry professionals occupying legal assistant or paralegal positions typically have minimal professional development funds from their firm or legal organization, if provided at all.
-This is a disadvantage not only for legal support staff, but also for the lawyers who wish to provide learning opportunities for their staff and cannot afford the cost of continuing education for both the lawyers and their support staff.
-Although LESA has made attempts to provide seminars for legal support staff in recent years, the cost (upwards of $400 per full-day workshop) creates barriers to accessing that information.
+Legal assistants or paralegals typically have minimal professional development funds from their firm or legal organization, if provided at all.
+This is a disadvantage not only for legal support staff but also for the lawyers who wish to provide learning opportunities for their staff but cannot afford the cost for both lawyers and support staff.
+Although LESA has made attempts to provide seminars for legal support staff in recent years, the cost (upwards of $400 per full-day workshop) remains a barrier to accessing that information.
 Christine Savoy of Mattlena Paralegal spoke about this topic from the perspective of an independent paralegal on the Paralegal Perspectives Podcast in June 2024.
 Although an advocate of lifelong learning, Christine notes that cost is a significant factor in continuing professional development in her area of expertise.

-It is fair to say that legal education, regardless of your role in the legal profession, is inherently inaccessible and expensive.
-However, the inaccessibility of this information due to cost impacts those who make a lower income (legal support staff) more compared to those with a higher earning potential (lawyers).
+It is fair to say that legal education, regardless of your role in the legal profession, is inherently inaccessible and expensive; however, the cost impacts more legal support staff, who earn a lower income, than lawyers.
 The Alberta Government (2023) stated that lawyers make an average yearly salary of approximately $145,000.
 On the other hand, in 2023, the Alberta Association of Professional Paralegals (AAPP) conducted a salary report on current non-lawyer legal professionals in their organization.
 Although the reports shared with the public are minimal, with no conversation surrounding the findings, it is reasonable to assume the following from their 260 responses:

 - The average legal assistant salary in the province varies widely, ranging between $25,000 and $105,000, with most assistants receiving a salary between $56,000-$75,000 per year.

-- Pay is significantly higher ($85,000+) for paralegals and legal assistants who have over 20 years of experience, particularly in the major city centres of Edmonton and Calgary.
+- Pay is significantly higher ($85,000+) for paralegals and legal assistants who have over 20 years of experience, particularly in Edmonton and Calgary.

 - Without knowing the number of participants who responded with a location outside of the main city centres, it appears, and makes logical sense, that those who work in smaller towns or cities are making a lower annual salary compared to those working in Edmonton and Calgary.